ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 1. Access the public URL of the dashboard application you pushed to {{site.data.keyword.Bluemix_notm}} previously.
 2. Select a template that matches your intended layout.
 (The following steps use the second layout in the first row.)
-3. Use the `Add a source` button that appears in the `Selected sources` side shelf, expand the `bucket name` accoridan and click one of the `accidents/jobid=...` table entries.
+3. Use the `Add a source` button that appears in the `Selected sources` side shelf, expand the `bucket name` accordion and click one of the `accidents/jobid=...` table entries.
 Close the dialog using the X icon in the upper right.
 4. On left, click the `Visualizations` icon and then click **Summary**.
 5. Select the `accidents/jobid=...` source, expand `Table` and create a chart.
     - Drag and drop `id` on the **Value** row.